-This is the mode of the Kingdom - "with."
+This is the mode of the Kingdom -"with."
 It describes the means by which the required moral and spiritual change will be accomplished.
 For example, we properly serve the Lord "with" our spirit (Rom1:9) and "with" our mind (Rom 7:25).
-The effective confession of Christ is "with" the mouth (Rom 10:9), and believing is "with the heart" (Rom 10:10).
-How is it, then, that we will experience the change that is described in this text - "ARE CHANGED"?
+The effective confession of Christ is "with" the mouth (Rom 10:9), and he was fully exposed to the Lord.
+Had he failed to do this, the skin of his face would not have shone, and he would have possessed no evidence that he had been in the Lord's presence.